 4. Stress- Our body will prioritize survival over balance.
 A high demand for cortisol depletes progesterone.
 Progesterone is a natural diuretic and helps to stabilize blood sugar.
 When estrogen is dominant, your risk of insulin resistance and diabetes may increase.

 I recommend testing to see exactly what's going on with your hormones so you know how to support your body best.
 Dutch test is a lab test you can order at do at home.
 It tests 36 hormones, cortisol, DHEA, estrogen, testosterone, progesterone and their detox pathways.
 DUTCH OATs: Oxidative stress marker, melatonin, and six organic acid tests (OATs) including markers for vitamin B12, vitamin B6, kynurenate, glutathione, dopamine, norepinephrine/epinephrine.
-You can order this test here.
-The results are emailed to you.
+The test is easy done at home.
 I can help you understand them and get you set up on a wellness program.
 You can set that appointment with me here.

 This big cycle of imbalance that can be avoided!
-My next post will talk about what you can do to help your hormones to stay balanced.
+See my blog post about what you can do to help your hormones to stay balanced.